How to Get Certificate of Good Standing in New Hampshire (2025)

 How to Obtain New Hampshire Certificate of Good Standing

-The Secretary of State issues this document.
+The New Hampshire Secretary of State issues this document.
 To obtain the Certificate of Good Standing, you must fill out the form and send it to the New Hampshire SOS along with the required filing fees.
 There is some information you will need to enter while submitting the form.
 Here are the points to add-

 Step 1: Get the Form

 Name of Your Business: Provide the exact name of your business.
 Make sure no spelling mistakes are made.
 The spelling must be the same as mentioned in the Certificate of Formation.
 Besides the name, provide the company registration number or file number.
 The SOS issues this number after you file the Certificate of Formation.
-This is not mandatory, but it is recommended to share the file number to get the process done quickly.
+This is not mandatory, but it is recommended that you share the file number to get the process done quickly.

 Details of Return Method: The certificate can be collected in person or by mail from New Hampshire SOS.
 If you request the document in person, you can take the return in person or by mail.
 Choose which way you want it.